NelisW/NeuralNetworks-DeepLearning-Notes/README.md

 The book is formatted using Tufte-LaTeX, a document format based on the work of Edward Tufte.

 This is a work in progress, it will be updated from time to time.
-For this reason the PDF is not committed, you can build it yourself.
+For this reason the PDF is not committed, you can build it yourself using MikTeX or TexLive.